manendra23-flame/CODTECK-TASK2/README.md

 Mentor: Neela Santosh Kumar                                                  <br>

-Project Overview: Arduino DHT22 Temperature and Humidity Sensor
+Project Overview: Arduino interfacing with DHT22 Temperature and Humidity Sensor

 Project Description:
 This project involves interfacing a DHT22 (AM2302) sensor with an Arduino Uno to measure temperature and humidity.
 The sensor readings are displayed on a serial monitor, providing real-time environmental data.